How to tell family not to buy any more gifts for your kids

 For some it might just be better to come out and say no. Don’t stumble around with half-truths, just give them your reasons and move on.

-Provide a wish list of needs
+Provide a wish list of needs before the special day

 If you have family members who are kind of on board with no gifts but still feel the need to buy something, provide them with a wish list.
 This way you have given them a list of things your children may actually need or want and that fit in with what you are attempting to create in your home.